Optimal Experimental Design for Reliable Learning of History-Dependent Constitutive Laws: Application: Learning Linear Viscoelasticity

 \section{Application: Learning Linear Viscoelasticity}

 In this section, we present a numerical study on designing uniaxial tests, as described in \cref{subsec:material_response}, to learn the constitutive parameters of the linear viscoelastic model described in \cref{subsec:viscoelastic}.
 First, in \cref{subsec:viscoelastic_setup} we specify the design problem's settings, including the prior and observation operators.
-We then present results on design optimization for a single experiment and for a batch of experiments in \cref{subsec:ve_single_experiment,subsec:ve_batched_design}, respectively, which are overviewed as follows. \begin{enumerate}[label=(\roman*)] \item Surrogate FIM sample complexity that reaches below 3\% relative error in log-FIM. \item Visualizations of the EGA- and ESFIM-optimized designs with load/unload patterns and tilted elliptical holes that agree with physical intuition about designs that maximize information. \item Quantitative interpretations of the optimized designs compared to random designs through credible interval size (averaged 47\% uncertainty reduction) and marginal EGA values (10\% improvement in learning relaxation times). \end{enumerate} Finally, in \cref{ssec:ve_nmce} we demonstrate the intractability of NMCE and the suitability of EGA for this design problem.
+We then present results on design optimization for a single experiment and for a batch of experiments in \cref{subsec:ve_single_experiment,subsec:ve_batched_design}, respectively, which are overviewed as follows. \begin{enumerate}[label=(\roman*)] \item Surrogate FIM sample complexity that reaches below 3\% relative error in log-FIM. \item Visualizations of the EGA- and ESFIM-optimized designs with load/unload patterns and tilted elliptical holes that agree with physical intuition about designs that maximize information. \item Quantitative interpretations of the optimized designs compared to random designs through credible interval size (averaged 47\% uncertainty reduction) and marginal EGA values (10\% improvement in learning relaxation times). \item A Spearman correlation of $0.67$ between EGA and stress-state entropy, indicating that designs favored by EGA tend to induce more diverse stress states, but not strongly enough for the latter to serve as a surrogate utility. \end{enumerate} Finally, in \cref{ssec:ve_nmce} we demonstrate the intractability of NMCE and the suitability of EGA for this design problem.
 The implementation details are provided in \cref{app:numerics}.